Palmidence/Rules/en.md

 2. Repeatedly failing to utilize a scrimmage server in compliance with this ruleset will result in a punishment for the players involved.
 3. The Avicus Network will not compensate in any way if a scrimmage server fails to activate or performs insufficiently.
 4. Team leaders are ultimately responsible for each team members actions.

+### F. Other

+1. These rules are subject to change without notice.
+Players are responsible for keeping up with rule changes, it is up to you to keep checking the rule page.
+2. There is a one week grace period for rule changes.